 AUTOLINK is a tool which supports the automatic generation of TTCN test suites based on SDL specifications.
-Its basic concepts have already been documented in [7] and [18].
+Its basic concepts have already been documented in [15] and [7].

-AUTOLINK has been influenced by the SAMSTAG method and tool [12, 19].
-SAMSTAG was an experimental system, developed at the University of Berne together with Swisscom.
+AUTOLINK has largely been influenced by the SAMsTAG method and tool [9, 16].
+SAMsTAG was an experimental system, developed at the University of Berne together with Swisscom.
 It was applied successfully to large scale protocols, e. g.
-[13].
+[10].